alvaroqv/binarydiff/README.md

 # binarydiff
-Example how to use SrpingBoot to send JSON base64 encoded binary data
+Example how to use SpringBoot to send and receive JSON base64 encoded binary data